.NET FontManager is a small handy open source library for .NET and ASP.NET.

 Why .NET FontManager

-Once working with DTP area, you need to make certain charts, vector images and logos with a real vector format and proper pantones.
+Once working with the DTP area, you need to make certain charts, vector images and logos with a real vector format and proper pantones.
 Or, perhaps you simply like good charts on your mobile device without raster.
 In all these cases you need to make images in specific and sometimes ancient formats.

-So, you need proper and high quality fonts as well!
+So, you need proper and high-quality fonts as well!
 It is not enough to make a few polygons to be sure it works and looks excellent.

 But .NET does not even have support for OpenType fonts.
 Thereby, we decided to create our own library .NET FontManager with a number of helpful features.
 Once we have done the same trick dozens of times, we decided to share our code with others.